At a Glance

 For surrogacy, eggs can be fertilized via IFV or intrauterine insemination (IUI).
 Traditional surrogacy can use either IUI or IVF, but gestational surrogacy requires IVF.

 IVF is more complicated and resource-intensive and typically involves multiple steps including egg collection and fertilization.
-This means it’s more expensive, averaging up to $20,000 or more.
-IUI is less intensive, so it costs much less, ranging from a few hundred to a few thousand dollars.
+This means it is more expensive, averaging up to $20,000 or more.
+IUI is less intensive, so it costs much less, typically ranging from a few hundred to a few thousand dollars.

 While many fertility treatments are not considered “medically necessary” by insurance, you may be able to get some services covered to lower the cost.